 Are you itching to make a change in the look of your abode?
 One of the easiest ways to do exactly just that is by changing its color.
 But, instead of focusing on an interior transformation, how about livening up the look of your home from the outside?

-You can change the color palette of your property by making a few tweaks to the landscape with flowers and architectural components, and of course, opting for new exterior wall paint.
+You can change the color palette of your property by making a few tweaks to the landscape with flowers and architectural components and opting for new exterior wall paint.

 1. Vintage Blue and Soft Yellow